lapce/plugin-server-protocol/_overviews/psp/overview.md

 PSP uses the same base as LSP, only with some tweaks and added methods.
 The JSON-RPC communication is still the same, even some requests are reused.
 In short, PSP works as a superset of LSP.
 The most notable differences are:

-- New fields in the initialize handshake for permissions and events.
-This is done to handle permissions based plugins: the server can reject a plugin or a request if it doesn't match the user allowed permissions.
+- New fields in the initialize handshake for events.
+A plugin will only receive subscribed events.
 - Some LSP Methods are disabled.
 This is because some of these requests only make sense in a Language Server context (TODO: add one example of such requests)
 - New Methods are added, to reflect all type of actions needed for a plugin (modifying settings, adding palette commands, drawing on screen,etc.)

-## Capabilities and Permissions
+## Capabilities

-Along Capabilities that work the same way LSP capabilities work, PSP provides permissions: on startup a list of permissions is sent during the initialize handshake.
-Those permissions are used to validate each request received by the client.
+PSP uses the same kind of capabilities that LSP defined, and adds more.

 ## Libraries (SDKs) for PSP providers and consumers